bbauska/zombiePolitics/README.md

-downs, constant surveillance, humiliating security measures, intimidation, and sometimes assault, by security and police who are often armed and roam the cor­ ridors. ln short, if you are poor black, brown, or white youth, you are not consid­ ered a viable student or a productive citizen but a potential criminal.
+downs, constant surveillance, humiliating security measures, intimidation, and sometimes assault, by security and police who are often armed and roam the cor­ ridors. ln short, if you are poor black, brown, or white youth, you are not consid­ ered a viable student or a productive citizen but a potential criminal.</p>

-Schools now form partnerships with the police and private security agencies.
+<p>Schools now form partnerships with the police and private security agencies.
 Teachers, once the heroes in this coming-of-age narrative, are now a sideshow.
-Most are deskilled, reduced to technicians teaching for the high-stakes testing machine and often forced to share their responsibilities with armed security forces.
+Most are deskilled, reduced to technicians teaching for the high-stakes testing machine and often forced to share their responsibilities with armed security forces.</p>

-Administrators now confuse management with leadership and become the pawns of corporate and punishing forces they can no longer control.
+<p>Administrators now confuse management with leadership and become the pawns
+of corporate and punishing forces they can no longer control.
 Instead of investing in disadvantaged youth, American society now punishes them, and instead of being prepared for a productive life in the larger society, too many young people are